UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_ssh_key.md

 ssh -A sven@bianca.uppmax.uu.se
 ```

-???- question "How does it look like when outside of SUNET?"
+???- question "What does it look like when outside of SUNET?"

     See [this YouTube video](https://youtu.be/W-PMTyNcbYI?t=79)
     how this looks like when outside of SUNET.